knative/docs/docs/developer/eventing/sinks/kafka-sink.md

 ## Security

-Apache Kafka supports different security features, Knative supports the followings:
+Knative supports the following Apache Kafka security features:

 - [Authentication using `SASL` without encryption](#authentication-using-sasl)
 - [Authentication using `SASL` and encryption using `SSL`](#authentication-using-sasl-and-encryption-using-ssl)
 - [Authentication and encryption using `SSL`](#authentication-and-encryption-using-ssl)
 - [Encryption using `SSL` without client authentication](#encryption-using-ssl-without-client-authentication)

+## Enabling security features

-To enable security features, in the `KafkaSink` spec, we can reference a `Secret`:
+To enable security features, in the KafkaSink spec, you can reference a secret:

 ```yaml
 apiVersion: eventing.knative.dev/v1alpha1